realmagicgreen/magicgreen11ty/src/articles/2018-06-04-balsa-surfboards.md

 They have local farmers, who grow the trees in East Java.
 They have to take care about one tree for 5-7 years to get the right size and shape.
 Then the trees were harvest and dry up to three month.

 {% assign name = '-05' %}
-{% include partials/image.html, name: name, caption: 'Vince Tierny board detail' %}
+{% include 'partials/image.html', name: 'name', caption: 'Vince Tierny board detail' %}